toolleeo/cli-apps/README.md

 * [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.
 * [detox](http://detox.sourceforge.net/) - A utility designed to easily clean up filenames; it replaces characters like spaces with standard equivalents; it also replace UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.
 * [dtrx](https://brettcsmith.org/2007/dtrx/) - (Do The Right eXtraction) aims at taking "all the hassle out of extracting archives"; allows to use one command to extract archives in different formats, recursive extraction (files into file) and extracts files into dedicated directories.
-* [duf](https://github.com/muesli/duf) - Disk Usage/Free Utility
+* [duf](https://github.com/muesli/duf) - Disk Usage/Free Utility.
 * [dutree](https://github.com/nachoparker/dutree) - A tool to analyze file system usage written in Rust.
 * [exa](https://the.exa.website/) - Replacement for 'ls' written in Rust, with colors and several additional "views".
-* [F2](https://github.com/ayoisaiah/f2) - Cross-platform command-line tool for batch renaming files and directories quickly and safely
+* [F2](https://github.com/ayoisaiah/f2) - Cross-platform command-line tool for batch renaming files and directories quickly and safely.
 * [fasd](https://github.com/clvv/fasd) - A Commandline Tool That Offers Quick Access to Files and Directories.
 It offers quick access to files and directories for POSIX shells.
 It is inspired by tools like autojump, z and v.
 Fasd keeps track of files and directories you have accessed, so that you can quickly reference them in the command line.
 * [gcp](https://github.com/petronny/gcp) - `gcp` (Goffi’s cp) is an advanced file copier tool, heavily inspired from the traditional `cp` command utility, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
 * [gdu](https://github.com/dundee/gdu) - Pretty fast disk usage analyzer written in Go.
 Gdu is intended primarily for SSD disks where it can fully utilize parallel processing.
 However HDDs work as well, but the performance gain is not so huge.